jbellenger/boatpack/README.md

 boatpack
 ========

-Testing out some ideas on optimal boat packing.
+Testing out some ideas in boat packing.